ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 17, 2022: Ethereum Smart Contract Languages

+Ethereum Smart Contracts are written in high level programming languages
+The two most active and maintained languages for Ethereum Smart Contracts are:
+Solidity (looks like a mixture of C++ & Javascript)
+Vyper (a relatively newer language)

 #### Jan 16, 2022: UTXO: Bitcoin vs Ethereum

 Bitcoin is UTXO based, Ethereum is account based.
+Accounts can be controlled externally (personal or organizational), or by a smart contract

 #### Jan 15, 2022